Teach Flow your words with the dictionary

 iOS

-To edit: Tap the entry, make your changes, and tap Save.
+To edit: Tap any entry to open it, make your changes, and tap Save.

-To delete: Swipe left on the entry and tap Delete.
+To delete: Swipe left on any entry to delete it.

 Use the sort options to change how your dictionary list is ordered:

 Your sort preference is saved automatically.
-On iOS, words are always sorted by most recently modified.
+On iOS, the dictionary is sorted by most recently modified, with alphabetical tiebreakers.
 Android does not have sort controls.

 Go to Settings → Experimental and enable Bulk Import.